 The main trend is that this training be implemented with many repetitions (reps) / series (set).
 “Pump Method” is about this strength training form called.
 Table 3 shows an actual training method for muscle volume increase:

-Muscles that work in this way, performs a static work.
+Muscles that work in this way perform static work.
 There’s no movement in the joints while you are in, and muscle length does not change.
-Blood vessels in muscles pressed together, and there is almost a loss of oxygen – energy revenues is largely anaerobic.
+Blood vessels in muscles pressed together, and there is almost a loss of oxygen – energy revenues are largely anaerobic.
 The muscles become tired, and they will solidify if the static muscle work lasts a while.

 The rapid variations in the external power pattern in these sports require great force to the speed of mobilization and power development with a view to providing a dynamic stability.
 As with other strength training also apply to static exercise that you can progress as you train on.
 Training affects the strength of the muscle length you train in.
 You develop maximum isometric strength by static exercise with maximum effort.
-And you will be better to hold a long position, you have to train for long sessions.
+And you will be better off holding a long position; you have to train for long sessions.

 If you train stamina, static muscular strength for a particular sport, the training should be made in relation to the requirements set sport when it comes to stress, duration and body position.
 In some cases it may be useful to combine such training with the dynamic work.
 The following methods may be appropriate for the training of endurance static muscle strength:

 - Model A -> Hold Time: 10-12 seconds (3-5 repetitions) x 5 series – breaks 1-2 minutes.